 A caregiver consultant can help you maintain life balance, learn new skills and gain confidence and stamina for providing care.

 In the Twin Cities metro area, you can work with caregiver consultants who are trained to deliver Resources for Enhancing Alzheimer’s Caregiver Health (REACH).
 This nationally proven support, education, and skills-building consultation is for family members and others caring for someone with Alzheimer’s disease or a related dementia.
-Learn more by downloading an informational flyer.
+Learn more about REACH.

 Gathering spouses, children and others involved in caring for a family member may seem hard and risky.
 Consider using a caregiver consultant to facilitate a meeting.
 This expert will help you identify needs, share responsibilities, work through conflict, and develop a plan that will serve both the person you care for and all of the helpers.